At a Glance

 About the Program

-An advanced professional administrative credential program for full-time administrators holding a Preliminary Administrative Services Credential (PASC), Tier I, the Professional Administrative Services Credential (PASC), Tier II offers mentoring, support, and assistance based on the California Professional Standards for Educational Leaders (CPSELs).
+An advanced professional administrative credential program for full-time administrators holding a Preliminary Administrative Services Credential (PASC), the Clear Administrative Services Credential offers mentoring, support, and assistance based on the California Professional Standards for Educational Leaders (CPSELs).

 Through an Individualized Mentoring Plan (IMP) students’ performance expectations, professional development objectives, and learning activities are identified.
 Artifacts which demonstrate student progress in meeting the IMP professional development objectives are maintained in a portfolio.